First-run program (Surface Hub)

 Use Microsoft Azure Active Directory

 Clicking this option allows you to join the device to Azure AD.
 Once you click Next, the device will restart to apply some settings, and then you’ll be taken to the Use Microsoft Azure Active Directory page and asked to enter credentials that can allow you to join Azure AD.
-Members of the Azure Global Admins security group from the joined organization will be able to use the Settings app.
+Members of the Azure Global Admins role from the joined organization will be able to use the Settings app.
 The specific people that will be allowed depends on your Azure AD subscription and how you’ve configured the settings for your Azure AD organization.

 If you join Surface Hub to Azure AD during first-run setup, single sign-on (SSO) for Office apps will not work properly.
 Users will have to sign in to each Office app individually.